shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

     ![Screenshot of the 'Target settings' tab of the 'Replicate' wizard in Azure Migrate Server Migration.
 The resource group, storage account and virtual network created earlier in this exercise are selected.](Images/HOL2-EX3-T2-S6.png "Replicate - Target settings")

- > **Note:** For simplicity, in this lab you will not configure the migrated VMs for high availability, since each application tier is implemented using a single VM.
+ > **Note:** For simplicity, in this lab you will not configure the migrated VM for high availability, since each application tier is implemented using a single VM.

 6. On the **Compute** tab, select the below configuration,
    - Select the **Standard_F2s_v2** VM size for each virtual machine.